 [Note: I constantly update this story, as I learn more about my pots.
 So I may have published this on 4/14/16, but all info is as up to date as possible.]

-In my third and final post about the Native American Pottery in my art collection, I’m simply sharing some images of pots, along with what I’ve learned about them, in hopes of helping you know more about this great craft, and the artists who do it. — Especially if you plan to buy some pots for yourself.
+In my third post about the Native American Pottery in my art collection, I’m simply sharing some images of pots, along with what I’ve learned about them, in hopes of helping you know more about this great craft, and the artists who do it. — Especially if you plan to buy some pots for yourself.
 In Part 1, I featured the finest examples from my collection.
 In Part 2, I focused primarily on micaceous (naturally sparkly) pottery.
-In Part 3, I’ll feature the remaining pieces in my collection; plus I’ll show a plaque I was fortunate enough to find, along with four pots, which while made by members of Native American tribes, do not come from pueblos.
+In Part 3, I’ll feature many of the remaining pieces in my collection; plus I’ll show a plaque I was fortunate enough to find, along with four pots, which while made by members of Native American tribes, do not come from pueblos.

 Collectors of pueblo pottery such as yours truly try to find the best possible pieces, at the best prices.
 But since we love to collect, we may add pots to our collection which are not the very best examples out there.
 But we have to have them anyway.
 Perhaps the price is right; or maybe they were created by a resident of a pueblo we particularly like.
 I found most of these pots at antique stores, antique mall booths, garage sales, flea markets and thrift shops. — In Seattle, WA, where I live.
 Only one piece came from an actual Native American art store.
 And it’s my least favorite piece!
 Let’s dive in.